peernova/kestra-client-sdk/README_JAVA_SDK.md

       }
       ```

-  - Replace everywhere `Map<Task>` by `List<Task>`, this is a side effect of the openapi generator because we added "additionalProperties".

 ## Step to use

 The openapi generator will generate 1 Api per controller, so we create a custom Kestra Client that need to be instantiated once for every API.